The Blank Page

 Technique 2: Stream of Consciousness

 Stream of consciousness writing can help you get the creative juices flowing.
 I always use a pen and paper, but you can go with a keyboard if you prefer.
-Here’s how.
+Here’s how:

-First, eliminate all distractions.
+- Eliminate all distractions.
 Turn off the music, close the doors, get yourself in as quiet a state as you can.

-Now, pick up your pen or keyboard and force yourself to start writing.
+- Pick up your pen or keyboard and force yourself to start writing.
 Don’t wait for thoughts to come.
 Don’t try to make things connect.
 Just write.

 I’ll give it a shot right now, so you can see what I’m talking about.